 Proposals should be no longer than three pages, and must include the following:

-- Detailed description of proposed program/activity, including: proposed date, time, location and expected attendance.
-All proposals must include a line item budget.
+- Detailed description of proposed program/activity/event, including proposed date, time, location and expected attendance.
+Proposals must include a line item budget.

 - Statement of purpose describing how and why this activity will broaden the conversation around diversity at HGSE.

-- Activities must clearly meet the goals identified in the HGSE Diversity Competencies and contribute to creating and sustaining organizations of equity that will lead to high quality learning for ALL students.
+- Activities must clearly meet the goals identified in the HGSE Diversity Outcomes and contribute to creating and sustaining organizations of equity that will lead to high quality learning for ALL students.

 - Activities must be student-initiated and have an educational component.
 Events that are primarily social in nature will not be funded.

 - Activities must abide by all Harvard guidance regarding COVID-19.

 - In the spirit of the Fund's key emphasis on innovative programming and activities, priority will be given in the funding of new initiatives.

 - Events must not have scheduling conflicts with other school-wide HGSE-sponsored events.

 - DIF grants may be used for speaker honoraria (payments made at the discretion of the University as a token of appreciation) for up to $300.